What is Shared Ownership?

 - If you decide to increase your share later, it can get expensive with the addition of conveyancing fees, mortgage fees and other added moving house costs.

-- When it comes to selling your shared ownership home, it may become difficult and confusing.
+- When it comes to selling your shared ownership home, it may be more difficult than selling a home you fully own.

 - Not all mortgage lenders will offer a mortgage for a shared ownership property.